xvzemin/tace/docs/source/guide/mTACE.rst

 Magnetic TACE
 =============

-mTACE learns magnetic potential-energy surfaces with or without spin--orbit coupling (SOC).
-This tutorial uses ``atomic_basis.type: o2_mag`` and assumes no external time-reversal-breaking field.
+mTACE learns magnetic potential energy surfaces with or without spin--orbit coupling (SOC).

 Installation
 ------------

-Install TACE following :doc:`../install/install`.
-For SOC models with explicit time-reversal symmetry, install the ``time-reversal`` branch of e3nn:
+If explicit time-reversal symmetry is required, the time-reversal version of e3nn should be installed.
+If time-reversal symmetry is instead incorporated through data augmentation, or if a non-SOC model is used, the standard e3nn package is sufficient.

 .. code-block:: bash